 This California hiking trail is a great choice for day trippers who would like to spend more time exploring other parts of the Island, like the restaurants and shops.
-The Garden to Sky hike begins at The Wrigley Memorial and Botanic Gardens and ends with a stunning view of both sides of the Island.
-From Avalon, you can either bus to the Botanic Gardens, take a golf cart, or walk two-miles.
+The Garden to Sky hike begins at The Wrigley Memorial and Botanic Garden and ends with a stunning view of both sides of the Island.
+From Avalon, you can either bus to the Botanic Garden, take a golf cart, or walk two-miles.

 This is a 2.5-mile hike round trip but it feels longer because you’re hiking uphill.
 It features breathtaking 360-degree views and offers surprising encounters.
 For example, you can start the hike with clear skies and when you get to other side, the Island is draped in a beautiful fog that is something out of a fairytale.

-Because the hike begins out of The Wrigley Memorial and Botanic Gardens, the entrance to this trail is $7 for adults, $5 for seniors and vets, and $3 for kids and students.
+Because the hike begins out of The Wrigley Memorial and Botanic Garden, the entrance to this trail is $7 for adults, $5 for seniors and vets, and $3 for kids and students.
 Under 5 is free.
 This allows you to walk through the beautiful gardens and explore the Wrigley Memorial before you head to your hike.
 The trail can also be accessed for free at Hermit Gulch Campground on Avalon Canyon Road.
 Though this makes the trail significantly longer and steeper.

 - Length: 2.5 miles.